Our Student Reps are going to be regularly sharing their experiences of life at Manchester Met with you on our blog.

 About our student reps

-Our student reps are all current first year students studying at the University.
+Our student reps are all current students studying at the University.
 Our students are paid for their time.
 We may make minor edits to their posts and provide them with topics to write about that we think will be of interest to prospective students, but we never tell them what to write.
 Their thoughts and opinions are their own and are based on their own personal experiences of studying at Manchester Met.